 The following is an example of how a command message payload can be defined.

-Message Definition: create-example-command.json
+Message Definition: commands/create-example-command.json

 {